-This markup language represents the encoding format for BSR/AIAA S-119 Flight Dynamic Model Exchange Standard [AIAA10].
+This markup language represents the encoding format for BSR/AIAA S-119-2011 Flight Dynamic Model Exchange Standard [AIAA11].

-This is a draft version of the reference manual for DAVE-ML syntax and markup.
+This is first release version of the reference manual for DAVE-ML syntax and markup.
 DAVE-ML syntax is specified by the DAVEfunc.dtd Document Type Definition (DTD) file; the version number above refers to the version of the DAVEfunc.dtd.

-DAVE-ML is an open standard, being developed by an informal team of American Institute of Aeronautics and Astronautics (AIAA) members.
+DAVE-ML is an open standard developed by the American Institute of Aeronautics and Astronautics (AIAA) Modeling and Simulation Technical Committee (MSTC).
 Contact the author above for more information or comments regarding refinement of DAVE-ML.